mitdbg/datascienceclass/spring_2022/lab_1/README.md

 #### 2. Filtering & Aggregation
 Now let's get to answering some simple questions!
-The obvious one is to get the average duration of the titles.
+One obvious one is to get the average duration of the titles.
-We select the `runtime_minutes` column and compute the mean over it as follows.
+We select the `runtime_minutes` column and compute the mean over it as follows:

 ```py
 >>> titles['runtime_minutes'].mean()
 39.21965306698209
 ```

-We can also aggregate over multiple columns simultaneously.
+We can also aggregate over multiple columns simultaneously:

 ```py
 >>> titles[["premiered", "runtime_minutes"]].max()